3-Axis Vs 4-Axis Vs 5-Axis Machining: Their Difference

 Improved Productivity

-For many parts, a 4-axis CNC can improve productivity over a 3-axis machine.
+In many parts, a 4-axis CNC can improve productivity over a 3-axis machine.
 Because you can cut angled surfaces in a single setup, there is no need to manually reposition the part to access different sides.

 The fourth axis handles the orientation automatically.
 This reduces setup time and labor costs, allowing for faster turnaround times and lower part costs.The ability to machine more complex parts also opens your shop up to new jobs that were not previously possible.

-Benefit Of 4-Axis Machining
+Benefits of 4-Axis Machining

 Compared to 3-axis machining, 4-axis machining offers significant weight and performance benefits for manufacturing lightweight and complex parts.
 With the addition of a rotary axis, 4-axis machining allows cutting from different angles using cylindrical and spherical toolpaths.
 This means you can machine parts with complex geometries that would be difficult or impossible with only linear axes.